anywhichway/denodata/README.md

 - Date
 - RegExp

-Unlike DenoKV, `undefined` and `null` are not valid values.
+Unlike Deno KV, `undefined` and `null` are not valid values.

 Objects and arrays can contain any of the above types, including other objects and arrays.
 Maps and Sets can contain any of the above types, including other Maps and Sets.

-Unlike DenoKV, circular references within values are not officially supported.
+Unlike Deno KV, circular references within values are not officially supported.

 Objects with non-primitive prototypes are supported when inserted via `db.put`.
-This is unlike DenoKV, which does not support objects with a non-primitive prototype.
+This is unlike Deno KV, which does not support objects with a non-primitive prototype.

-Functions cannot be serialized but symbols can (also an enhancement over DenoKV).
+Functions cannot be serialized but symbols can (also an enhancement over Deno KV).

 # Index Structure